-The lower basin reservoir will be about twice the size of this reservoir in Florida.
+The reservoir will be about twice the size of this reservoir in Florida.

 The embankment of the new reservoir will be similar to this reservoir in Ohio.
 The sides will be about 40 feet tall.

-LCRA is pursuing the first new reservoir in the lower Colorado River basin in decades.
-It will be constructed off the main channel of the river, near Lane City in Wharton County.
-The Lower Basin Reservoir Project would add 90,000 acre-feet a year to LCRA's firm water supply, increasing supply by about 15 percent.
-Firm water is water that can be counted on even during a repeat of the conditions during the worst drought in the region's history - the decade-long drought from 1947 to 1957.
+LCRA is planning to build the first new reservoir in the lower Colorado River basin in decades.
+The Lane City Reservoir Project will be constructed off the main channel of the river, near Lane City in Wharton County.
+The reservoir would add 90,000 acre-feet per year to LCRA's firm water supply, increasing supply by about 15 percent.
+Firm water is water that can be counted on without shortage even during a repeat of the conditions during the worst drought in the region's history – the decade-long drought from 1947 to 1957.

-In 2013, the Board approved spending $18 million to purchase property for the reservoir and to conduct the initial design, engineering and permitting.
-The additional $17 million approved March 19 will fund the final design of the reservoir and the infrastructure needed to pump water to and from the reservoir.
-It will also pay for moving an electric transmission line off the reservoir site and other work.
+In 2013, the LCRA Board of Directors approved spending $18 million to purchase property for the reservoir and to conduct the initial design, engineering and permitting.
+An additional $17 million approved in March 2014 funded the final design of the reservoir and moving an electric transmission line off the reservoir site.

 The new reservoir will lessen the need to send Highland Lakes water to customers near the coast while improving agricultural water reliability and efficiency.
 It is the first project that will allow LCRA to capture and store significant amounts of water downstream of the Highland Lakes for use by multiple industrial and agricultural customers.

-The new reservoir will increase LCRA's operational flexibility, which in turn has the potential to enhance the availability of freshwater to the region, including rice farmlands, managed waterfowl habitat and coastal wetlands; and makes possible managed releases in closer proximity to Matagorda Bay.
+The new reservoir will increase LCRA's operational flexibility, which, in turn, has the potential to enhance the availability of freshwater to the region, including rice farmlands, managed waterfowl habitat and coastal wetlands.
+The new reservoir also makes possible managed releases in closer proximity to Matagorda Bay.
 The new reservoir can help with both water quantity and water quality stresses for these uses.

 The Highland Lakes were created to manage floods on the Colorado River and to provide a sustainable source of water for the basin as a whole.
 To the extent that the new downstream reservoir will be able to provide water to help meet the needs of the lower basin, less water from the Highland Lakes will be needed for these purposes.